FlukeFan/ZipDeploy/docs/walkthrough.md

 * `7za.exe`
 * `ncftpput.exe`

-IIS and FTP server can be enabled "Turn Windows features on or off".
-".NET Core Windows Server Hosting bundle" needs to be downloaded and installed to add the AspNetCoreModule to IIS.
+IIS and FTP server can be enabled in Windows from the "Turn Windows features on or off" dialog.  ".NET Core Windows Server Hosting bundle" needs to be downloaded and installed to add the AspNetCoreModule to IIS.
 `7za.exe` and `ncftpput.exe` are freely available downloads; the walkthrough assumes you have them in your PATH.

 Checkout your ASP.NET Core MVC application to `C:\Temp\MyApp`, and add the ZipDeploy package: